Immugent/Single-cell-transcriptomic-atlas-across-species/README.md

 - *s2.basic_plot.R*: The basic plot (TSNE, Doheatmap, Fraction) for a given cluster. it generates figs. 2b, 2h, 3b, 4f, S1c,
 - *s3.DEA.R*:  R script for finding genes that differ between two cell types (cell type is the input parameter).
 It generates data for a heatmap of different genes
 - *s4.enrich.R*: Gene Enrichment for DEGs, Including go, KEGG and C7 enrichment analysis.
+- *s5.Mapping.R*: Mapping other human spleen scRNAseq datasets to our data, and calculate similarity between them.

 ## Plots